Implementation with Uncertain Evidence: Related Literature

-An early reference in the field of mechanism design with evidence is \cite {GL86} who study the principal-agent problem when the agent cannot manipulate the truth arbitrarily.
+\cite{KT2012} provides an excellent survey of the mechanism design with evidence literature.
+An early reference in the field of mechanism design with evidence is \cite{GL86} who study the principal-agent problem when the agent cannot manipulate the truth arbitrarily.
 This corresponds to a notion of evidence - an agent, by presenting messages which are only available to her in a certain set of states, can prove that the true state is within that set.
-Early contributions in the field of game theory and evidence include \cite {M81}, \cite{G81} and \cite{D85}.
-More recent papers involving mechanism design include \cite{GR2004}, \cite{GR2006}, \cite{BW2007}, \cite{DS2008}, \cite{HKP2017}, and \cite{BDL2019}. \cite{BDL2021} study a setup involving stochastic evidence.
+Early contributions in the field of game theory and evidence include \cite{M81}, \cite{G81} and \cite{D85}.
+More papers involving mechanism design and evidence include \cite{BW2007}, \cite{DS2008}, \cite{HKP2017}, and \cite{BDL2019}. \cite{BDL2021} study a setup involving stochastic evidence.
 While we assume that agents are endowed with evidence to begin with, \cite{BDL2021} study the process of evidence acquisition and the value of commitment.
 In addition, they focus on partial implementation whereas our focus is on full implementation.